wuyichen24/coding-interview/docs/problems/string/Does_First_String_Has_Substring_Which_Is_Permutation_Of_Second_String.md

      - Define a sliding window which `[left, right)`.
         - Use 2 hashmaps (`need` and `window`) to store the frequency of each characters in the string s1 and the window.
         - Use 1 variable (`valid`) to count the number of characters whose frequency are matched between string s1 and window.
-        - Shrink the window if the length of the window is greater than the length of s1.
+        - Shrink the window if the length of the window is greater than the length of string s1.
+        - Return true if the frequencies of all the characters are matched between the window and string s1.

   ```java
   public boolean checkInclusion(String s1, String s2) {